We can’t promise a cure, but our priority is your dog’s comfort.

 5. Charlotte’s Web CBD Oil for Dogs - Most Trusted Legacy Brand

-Charlotte’s Web is among the brands that started the CBD movement.
-Founded by the Stanley brothers, they set the standard for quality control in the industry.
-For a dog with cancer, safety is paramount, and Charlotte’s Web carries the NASC Quality seal, ensuring rigorous third-party auditing of their manufacturing process.
+Charlotte's Web is among the brands that started the CBD movement.
+Founded by the Stanley brothers, they're known for rigorous quality control.

-They offer a 17 mg/mL concentration.
-While this is lower than the clinical-strength options above (Innovet is 200 mg/mL), the oil is known for its high-quality full-spectrum genetics.
+Their oil has a 17 mg/mL concentration.
+This is lower than clinical-strength options like Innovet (200 mg/mL), but it’s known for high-quality, full-spectrum genetics.

-They also offer a chicken flavor option, which can be a game-changer if your dog’s chemotherapy has made them picky or averse to the “grassy” taste of unflavored oils.
+They also have a chicken flavor, which can help if your dog has become picky or dislikes the grassy taste of unflavored oils during chemotherapy.

 Features